 The Wise-Anderson Protocol is a pioneering treatment that was developed over an 8 year period at Stanford University in the Department of Urology.
 In the latest published research, it was shown to help a large majority of patients who attended the 6-day immersion clinic we offer to those who were suffering from muscle based pelvic pain and dysfunction.

 The clinic is limited to 14 patients who learn the protocol in private and group sessions.
-The aim of these clinics is to train patients in how to reduce or resolve their pelvic main and related symptoms without the need for on going professional assistance.
+The aim of these clinics is to train patients in how to reduce or resolve their pelvic pain and related symptoms without the need for on-going professional assistance.